 Andy Arias, disability program manager, policy development professional, actor and producer

-Join us for an enlightening presentation on Disability Sexuality and Health Awareness, tailored for individuals with disabilities.
-Led by seasoned disability program manager and advocate Andy Arias, this session delves into the crucial intersection of disability, sexuality, and overall health.
-With a focus on inclusivity, the presentation addresses the unique challenges disabled individuals face, fostering a supportive environment for open dialogue.
-Explore topics ranging from sexual health education to navigating relationships and debunking myths surrounding disability and intimacy.
-Andy’s expertise extends beyond advocacy, as he shares practical insights and resources for fostering a positive and empowered approach to disability, sexuality, and overall well-being.
-Don’t miss this opportunity to engage in a meaningful conversation, gain valuable knowledge, and promote a more inclusive understanding of sexuality and health within the disability community.
+Join us for a presentation on Disability Sexuality and Health Awareness, designed for individuals with disabilities.
+This session looks at the important connection of disability, sexuality, and overall health.
+This presentation looks at the unique challenges individuals with disabilities face and will be a supportive environment for open conversation.
+This session will explore topics ranging from sexual health education to relationships and myths surrounding disability and intimacy.
+Andy’s expertise extends beyond advocacy, as he shares insights and resources for making a positive and empowered approach to disability, sexuality, and overall well-being.

 10:30 – 11:30 AM Breakout 3H